UACalc/UACalc_CLI/README.md

 including a script ~/UACalc/UACalc_CLI/uacalc which starts the Jython interpreter with UACalc dependencies preconfigured.

-Method 1: Simple Tar file download
+Method 1: simple tar file download
 ----------------------------------
 Assuming you already have Java installed, or you want to install it yourself, this method may work for you and is probably the simplest.